joshualmitchell/joshualmitchell.github.io/_posts/2018-07-26-branding-or-embellishing.md

 Where to draw the line?
 I was talking to a recruiter about my resume the other day.
 One of the suggestions he made was to combine my TA experience (9 months) and my research experience (3 months) and just say I did research the whole time.

-Part of me was for it.
-If I can do the job I get hired for, why does it matter?

-The other part of me felt slimy about doing that.

-"It's all about branding," he said.

-"Nobody cares that you were a TA or what your official title was at what time.
-They care if you can bring business value.
-Being a researcher is a better signal that you can do that.
-Everyone does this kind of thing.
-If you don't do it, you're behind."

-That's hard to argue with.
-If everyone else is doing steroids, why shouldn't I?

-For me, the answer is: Because that's not what I stand for.

-That being said, it has got me thinking about where the line is.
+It has got me thinking about where the line is.
 I want to take some time to

 1. draw the line between "Branding" and "Embellishing",